miguel-guerrero/dstate/README.md

     $ make

- Will generate 2 files:
+ Will generate the following files:

- out_beh.v : behavioral code in in.v with wrapper logic.
-Note how an infinite
-             loop with a clock in between iterations has been inserted along with logic to react to reset.
+-  out_beh.v : behavioral code in in.v with wrapper logic.
+Note how an infinite loop with a clock in between iterations has been inserted along with logic to react to reset.
 This code is simulable by any verilog simulator but not synthesizable.

- out_sm1.v : FSM style generated code.
+ - out_sm.v : FSM style generated code.
 Equivalent to out_beh.v but is also
               synthesizable (1 block type)

  Note that a clock event (wait for clock edge) is represented by the